kartikay-28/E_Commerce_Follow_Along/README.md

 #### ⿤ Submission Steps
 - ✅ Pushed the updated code to the GitHub repository.
 - ✅ Updated the README.md file with Milestone 13 details.
 - ✅ Shared the repository link for submission.

 ---

+### Milestone 14: Delete Product Functionality

+✅ *Goals:*

+#### 1️⃣ Backend - Delete Product Endpoint
+- Created an endpoint that allows deletion of a product using its specific ID.
+- Utilized Express.js and Mongoose to handle delete operations securely and efficiently.

+#### 2️⃣ Frontend - Delete Button Integration
+- Added a Delete button to each product card.
+- When clicked, the product ID is sent to the server endpoint to trigger the deletion.

+#### 3️⃣ User Experience Enhancement
+- Provided confirmation prompts to avoid accidental deletions.
+- Implemented smooth transitions and updates to the UI when a product is deleted.

+#### 4️⃣ Submission Steps
+- ✅ Pushed the updated code to the GitHub repository.
+- ✅ Updated the README.md file with Milestone 14 details.
+- ✅ Shared the repository link for submission.

+---